Local Impact Funds

 What you need

-- A project in one of the five communities
+- A project in one of the five Local Impact Fund territories

-- An idea that helps people connect with each other
+- An idea or project that helps people connect with each other in your community

 Your project should